Matt Vierling Player Props: Tigers vs. Twins

-After hitting .273 with a double, a home run, four walks and two RBI in his past 10 games, Matt Vierling and the Detroit Tigers face the Minnesota Twins (who will hand the ball to Joe Ryan) at 8:10 PM ET on Friday.
+The Detroit Tigers, including Matt Vierling (.405 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.

-In his previous game, he reached base in all four of his plate appearances (3-for-3 with an RBI) against the Twins.
+In his last game, he smacked two homers in his last appearance (going 3-for-4) against the Twins.

 Matt Vierling Game Info & Props vs. the Twins